Chia-Network/Climate-Tokenization-Engine-UI/README.md

 of how to display the data
 - the structure, data, and options are passed to a common base component responsible for rendering the data

-This pattern is exemplified by pages/ListPageSample.tsx, components/blocks/tables/ProjectsListTable.tsx, and components/layout/Datatable.tsx.
-ListPageSample.tsx fetches the data via the RTKQuery hooks, then passes the data, filters, and sorts to ProjectsListTable.tsx, which defines the structure (columns) of the table and passes the structure and data down to the generalized DataTable.tsx.
+This pattern is exemplified by pages/TokensPage.tsx, components/blocks/tables/ProjectsListTable.tsx, and components/layout/Datatable.tsx.
+TokensPage.tsx fetches the data via the RTKQuery hooks, then passes the data, filters, and sorts to ProjectsListTable.tsx, which defines the structure (columns) of the table and passes the structure and data down to the generalized DataTable.tsx.
 The project table and data table are directly controlled at the page level and make no assumptions about the data or how to display it.
 The data table can be used in any capacity for any table and